kdpuvvadi/blog/_posts/2022-09-15-digitalocean-kubernetes-terraform.md

 }
 ```

-## Authetication
+## Authentication

-Authetication can be done either with environment variables or terraform variables.
+Authentication can be done either with environment variables or terraform variables.

-### Windows Powershell
+### Windows PowerShell

-Open Powershell and run the following to add new environment variable.
+Open PowerShell and run the following to add new environment variable.

 ```shell
 $ENV:DIGITALOCEAN_ACCESS_TOKEN: 'token'